stefanZorcic/scaling-book/gpus.md

 {% enddetails %}

-**Question 5 [Calculating B200 clock frequency]:** NVIDIA reports [here](https://resources.nvidia.com/en-us-blackwell-architecture) that a B200 can perform 80TFLOPs/s of vector FP32 compute.
+**Question 5 [Calculating B200 clock frequency]:** NVIDIA reports [here](https://resources.nvidia.com/en-us-blackwell-architecture) that a B200 can perform 80TFLOPs/s of vector fp32 compute.
 Given that each CUDA core can perform 2 FLOPs/cycle in a FMA (fused multiply add) op, estimate the peak clock cycle.

 {% details Click here for the answer. %}

-**Answer:** we know we have 148 * 4 * 32 = 18944 CUDA cores, so we can do `18944 * 2 = 37888 FLOPs / cycle`.
+**Answer:** We know we have 148 * 4 * 32 = 18944 CUDA cores, so we can do `18944 * 2 = W7888 FLOPs / cycle`.
 Therefore `80e12 / 37888 = 2.1GHz`, a high but reasonable peak clock speed.
 B200s are generally liquid cooled, so the higher clock cycle is more reasonable.

 {% enddetails %}